Complements of discriminants of real parabolic function singularities. II: The case of singularities

-The set of all planes in $\R^3$ that are tangent to the same component of the zero-level set of (\ref{equ6}) is connected.
-Therefore, the singularity will be of the same class for all other functions (\ref{156}) corresponding to these planes.
+The set of all polynomials (\ref{156}) such that the plane $\ker l$ is tangent to the same component of the zero-level set of (\ref{equ6}) is connected.
+Therefore, the singularity will be of the same class for all other functions (\ref{156}).
 The positivity of other critical values follows from the same arguments as in the proof of Lemma \ref{lemccd}. $\Box$

-\begin{lemma} For any linear function $l$ as in Lemma \ref{lem51}, the set of polynomials with $\mbox{Ind}=-3$ in a small neighborhood of the corresponding polynomial $($\ref{156}$)$ consists of a single connected component. \end{lemma}
+\begin{lemma} For any linear function $l$ as in Lemma \ref{lem51}, the set of polynomials with $\mbox{Ind}=-3$ has exactly one local connected component near the corresponding polynomial $($\ref{156}$)$ in the space $\Xi_2$. \end{lemma}

-{\it Proof.} By the versality property, the discriminant is equisingular along its smooth stratum $\{D_5^-\}$.
+{\it Proof.} By the versality of the deformation (\ref{versP}), the discriminant is equisingular along its smooth stratum $\{D_5^-\} \subset \Xi_2$.
 Therefore, it is sufficient to consider only a small five-dimensional transversal slice of this stratum in $\Xi_2$ at the point (\ref{156}).
 Any such slice realizes a versal deformation of the corresponding singularity.
 The components of the discriminant complements of simple singularities in the spaces of their versal deformations are listed explicitly in \cite{isr}.
-For $D_5^-$ singularities, only one of these components consists of functions with $\mbox{Ind}=-3$: it is the component containing the perturbations shown in Fig.~\ref{perd5}.
-According to Theorem 1.7 of \cite{Lo}, this component is contractible. $\Box$
+For $D_5^-$ singularities, only one of these components consists of functions with $\mbox{Ind}=-3$.

+Specifically, in the case of any singularity in two variables that is equivalent to $\xi^2 \eta -\eta^4$ it is the component containing the perturbations whose zero-level sets are as shown in Fig.~\ref{perd5} (right). $\Box$

 \begin{lemma} All the polynomials in the set considered in Lemma \ref{lele} have $\mbox{Card}=156.$ \end{lemma}